Rods – you can’t have too many!

 When we describe the characteristics of a rod we can sound confusing for beginners.
 The speed of the rod refers to the time the rod takes to straighten.
 Stiffness refers to the energy needed to bend the rod.
 Flex refers to the way and where the rod bends when we load or bend it.
 Sometimes one might think that the rods are some godlike creatures with mystical properties.
 The rod only wants to be straight and is dumb as a brick.
 All the motion is derived from the caster.

-There are rods that will bend into the handle when we load them (called “full flex“).
-A rod like that will usually straighten slowly, and we call it a slow rod.
-Maybe you can use a rod like that in no wind conditions.
-I do not like a rod like that and it does not suit my casting stroke.
-Then there are rods that will flex into the middle or more and get the moniker “midflex.”
-Usually they are medium fast rods.
+Some rods will bend into the handle when we load them (called “full flex“).
+A rod, like that, will usually straighten slowly, and we call it a slow rod.
+Maybe you can use a rod, like that, in no wind conditions.
+I do not like a slow rod, and it does not suit my casting stroke.
+Some rods will flex into the middle or more, and get the moniker “mid-flex.”
+Usually, they are medium-fast rods.
 Finally, we have rods that will flex the tip or distal 1/3 but will only flex into the middle with a bigger load.
 They will straighten fast and are sometimes called tip action rods or fast rods.
 It stands to reason that fast rods are generally stiffer than slower rods.
-I prefer fast rods, and they are essential for salt water fishing.
+I prefer fast rods, and they are essential for saltwater fishing.
 However, I have come across rods that are so stiff that I can hardly bend or load them.
 If I cannot load or bend a rod it is useless to me.
 The loaded rod casts the line.
-For a rod like that you just overline it until you can bend or load it.
+For such a rod, you just overline it until you can bend or load it.

 Top flex Medium flex Full flex